Global Media Group: Financial situation in 2023

 On December 6, in an internal statement, the Global Media Group Executive Committee, led by José Paulo Fafe, announced that it would urgently negotiate layoffs with 150 to 200 workers and move forward with a restructuring that it said was necessary to avoid "the more than foreseeable bankruptcy of the group".

 Meanwhile, the management of Jornal de Notícias, TSF, O Jogo and Dinheiro Vivo have resigned, following the restructuring process.

 Global Media Group also announced that it will stop paying December salaries, and says it cannot even give a deadline for making this payment.

-Titles

-Global Media Group is the owner of: